jsfaint/gen_tags.vim/README.md

 ## gen_gtags.vim

-  GTAGS support the third-party library by set an environment variable `GTAGSLIBPATH`<br>
+  GTAGS support the third-party library by set an environment variable `GTAGSLIBPATH`</br>
   But you can take a more straightforward way to do the same thing, by create a symbol link of the library

   * Linux/OS X